amlansahoo07/pick-n-place/src/cw2_team_7/src/README.md

 - Avoids obstacles while planning paths
 - Performs reliable pick and place operations
 - Correctly identifies and reports the most common shape type

+## Key Parameters

+- `grasp_offset`: 0.15m - Safe height for picking objects
+- `lift_height`: 0.5m - Height to lift objects above the workspace
+- `drop_height`: 0.4 - Height for releasing objects into the basket

+## Future Improvements

+- Enhanced collision checks after one instance is picked
+- Dynamic replanning based on scene

 <div>
   <p><em>The following figure represents an example of Task2 while the robot is nearing execution completion:</em></p>